bitsy-ai/printnanny-os/site/docs/faq/founding-membership.md

 However, if you're not satisfied with PrintNanny or realize the Founding Member program isn't a good fit for you - we offer a **full refund policy**.
 Send an email to leigh@printnanny.ai to start the refund process.

+## Was there a free beta?

+PrintNanny's free beta ran January 2021 - June 2021.
+If you participated in the free beta program, thank you!
+You should have received an invitation to upgrade to a Founding Membership at a special discounted rate ($99/year).

+If you participated in the free beta and missed this coupon, email leigh@printnanny.ai to honor the discounted rate.

 ## What hardware do I need?

 You'll need to gather everything listed in the [Required Hardware](https://docs.printnanny.ai/docs/quick-start/hardware/) section.